 At Fain’s trial, prosecutors emphasized the similarity between Fain’s hair and pubic hairs found on the victim’s body, and police testified that a shoeprint found near the body could have been Fain’s.
-Two jailhouse informants testified that they had heard Fain admit to committing the crime; both received reduced sentences in exchange for their testimony, and one later claimed that police had threatened him with violence if he did not testify.
+Two jailhouse informants testified that they had heard Fain admit to committing the crime; both received reduced sentences in exchange for their testimony (one of which was not disclosed to the defense), and one later claimed that police had threatened him with violence if he did not testify.
 Fain claimed that he was hundreds of miles away at the time of the crime, and his testimony was corroborated by other witnesses.
 The judge did not permit results of the polygraph test as evidence, and semen swabs from the body had been destroyed.
 On November 4, 1983, Fain was convicted, and in March of 1984, he was sentenced to death.

 After Fain appealed to the Idaho Supreme Court, the trial judge was ordered to hold a special hearing to investigate the destruction of the semen samples taken from the victim’s body.
 The judge, however, found that the samples had been destroyed in good faith.
 In 1989, the State Supreme Court upheld Fain’s conviction, but ordered the judge to re-sentence Fain, saying he had not properly weighed all relevant factors.
 The judge once again sentenced Fain to death, and in 1991, the State Supreme Court affirmed the decision.